MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-org.md

  * [Increase customer focus](customer-focus.md)

 > [!Note]
 > As you use the Viva Insights app, you can provide feedback about the app to Microsoft.
-To learn how, see [How can I send feedback to Microsoft about the Insights app?](#q2-how-can-i-send-feedback-to-microsoft-about-the-insights-app)
+To learn how, see Q2 in the following section, [How can I send feedback to Microsoft about the Insights app?](#q2-how-can-i-send-feedback-to-microsoft-about-the-insights-app)

 ## Frequently asked questions